 Lance Smith at the Clark County resortation of his ZAP 7 art I Photo: PaintThisDesert

 FIELD NOTES: The eradication and recovery of "Our Lady of Maryland Parkway," the ZAP 7 box by artist Lance Smith, changes the meaning of the piece.
-It is now a marker when artists, and the civic community that enables art, will rally and support public art when it is challenged.
+It is now a marker of a time when artists, and the civic community that enables art, rallied and supported public art when it was challenged.
 It also becomes a jumping off point to revisit text I first wrote for Clark County's ZAP 7 site map.
 Some will return original words that were edited for space.
 Others may touch on how the boxes have changed in meaning and representation.
-PtD starts with number 6 on the ZAP 7 Site Map (3993 to 3945 Maryland Parkway).

 "Our Lady of Maryland Parkway" before being painted over I Photo: Paint This Desert